awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 ## Read\-only and write\-only events<a name="read-write-events-data"></a>

-When you configure your trail to log data and management events, you can specify whether you want read\-only events, write\-only events, or both\.
+When you configure your trail or event data store to log data and management events, you can specify whether you want read\-only events, write\-only events, or both\.
 + **Read**

   **Read** events include API operations that read your resources, but don't make changes\.
 For example, read\-only events include the Amazon EC2 `DescribeSecurityGroups` and `DescribeSubnets` API operations\.
 These operations return only information about your Amazon EC2 resources and don't change your configurations\.